 Payment-related data, such as details about invoices, can furnish businesses with greater insights that contextualize payments.
 The adoption of ISO 20022 will help more businesses develop straight-through processing and realize time and cost savings with their payment processing.

-The addition of a Real Time Gross Settlement (RTGS) system by the Federal Reserve for the settlement of faster payments complements present-day clearing and settlement systems by providing immediate funds settlement transaction-by-transaction on a 24x7x365 basis.
-Such a platform serves as a foundation for innovation, not just for payments today but as payments evolve in the future.
+The addition of an instant payments system by the Federal Reserve for the settlement of faster payments complements present-day clearing and settlement systems by providing immediate funds settlement transaction-by-transaction on a 24x7x365 basis.
+ICBA recognizes that 2023 will be a pivotal year as the industry prepares for the launch of FedNow and urges all community banks to develop and implement strategic plans to provide faster payments products and services to meet customer needs.

 The attributes of real-time payments potentially impact consumer protection and risk mitigation strategies.
 Many of the protections included in the existing legal and regulatory framework need to be revisited to accommodate new payments settlement networks such as FedNow, RTP, or card-based solutions.